 - the right atrial border may be prominent

 The four chamber view is particularly helpful in initial in-utero assessment.
 May show a small ascending aorta, and a small but thick-walled left ventricle while the right heart chambers may appear enlarged.
 The movement of the mitral valve may also appear significantly impaired.

 CT allows direct visualisation of anomaly and vessel anatomy 2.
 Right-sided cardiac structures inclusive of the right ventricle, right atrium and pulmonary trunk are often enlarged as a result of compensatory effect.

 Allows direct visualisation of anatomy while SSFP sequences may give added dynamic assessment.

 Treatment and prognosis

 HLHS can be well-tolerated in-utero due to the fetal right ventricle being the dominant chamber and the ductus arteriosus being patent.

 While previously uniformly fatal postnatally, the outlook has somewhat improved with new surgical strategies which include:

-- Norwood procedure: most commonly performed initial palliative procedure in neonatal period 5
+- Norwood procedure: most commonly performed initial palliative procedure in the neonatal period 5

 - bidirectional cavopulmonary anastomosis (BDCPA) or hemi-Fontan procedure